-- 1. In Page view, select the cells in the table that you want to merge or split.
-See "Selecting Table Cells" on page 228. - 2.
-Right-click to display the shortcut menu. - ◆ To divide the cell, select Split Cells and enter the number of rows and/or columns you want to split the cell into in the Split Cells dialog.
+- 2. In the adjust area on the properties palette: - To divide the cell, select Split Cells and enter the number of rows and/or columns you want to split the cell into in the Split Cells dialog.
 The maximum is 10 x 20. - To merge cells, select Merge Cells.
 All borders between the selected cells disappear.